suraj-xd/design-portfolio/README.md

 # Design Portfolio

-A modern, responsive portfolio website built with the powerful [T3 Stack](https://create.t3.gg/).
+A modern, responsive, fully server-side rendered portfolio website built with the powerful [T3 Stack](https://create.t3.gg/).
 This portfolio showcases my work, experience, and provides a way for potential clients or employers to connect with me.

 # Live Link: [https://design-portfolio-eight-gules.vercel.app/](https://design-portfolio-eight-gules.vercel.app/)